csci4707-umn/lab-book/src/lab2-0.md

 5. Where does PostgreSQL "use" each buffer?
 In which file?
 In which function?
 (2 pts)

 ## Submitting and Grading
 This work is due on Mar.
 29, about half way through the whole lab.
+Only **one** submission is needed for each group.

 You will get all 15 points if you answer all the questions, regardless their correctness.